jlgore/auto-scaling-lab/README.md

    cd auto-scaling-lab
    ```

-2. Switch to the main branch (if not already on it):
+2. Choose the desired scaling policy by checking out the appropriate branch:
    ```
-   git checkout main
+   git checkout main  # for simple scaling policy
+   # or
+   git checkout target-tracking-policy
+   # or
+   git checkout step-scaling-policy
    ```

 3. Initialize Terraform: